monarcode/basic-shopping-app-hng/README.md

 Foota is a fictional store that brings you a collection of top of the line, collectable footware.
 Making it easy to find, order and have your new footwear shipped to you.

+## The challenge

+Build an basic shopping app with little to know external depencies

 ## Demo